TheTechDane/ESPHome/Misc. YAML files/README.md

 [YAML Test File](small-display-test.yaml)

 ## OLED 0.96
-Larger display easer to workwith
+Larger display easer to workwith..
+[Display Docs.](https://esphome.io/components/display/)

 ![0.96 OLED](../images/esp32-c3%20-%20oled%200.9_300x400.jpg)

 [YAML Test File](./esphome-0.94%20SSD1303%20Display.yaml)

 ## Led strip
-Led strips - I normally use WLED, it is really flexable and has allot of extra functionality, but if you have to use the ESP32 for more that LED Strips, EXPHome offers alot od functionality that can be added on a ESP32 that is used for sensors or Display driver.
+Led strips - I normally use WLED, it is really flexable and has allot of extra functionality, but if you have to use the ESP32 for more that LED Strips, EXPHome offers alot od functionality that can be added on a ESP32 that is used for sensors or Display driver. [esp32_rmt_led_strip Docs](https://esphome.io/components/light/esp32_rmt_led_strip)

 ![alt text](<../images/Breadboard-light strip.png>)